 “In menopause when you lose your estrogen, you lose a tremendously important natural anti-inflammatory hormone.”

 Estrogen calms the pain pathways.
 Especially in the head and the face.
 And, it reduces pain producing inflammation.
 In addition, it protects and regenerates nerves.
 In Burning Mouth Syndrome, you have damaged nerves that are causing your pain.
 You want to regenerate new, healthy nerves that will then function properly.
 Estrogen helps with that regeneration.

 Testosterone is good for women and men

-Testosterone is another important pain decreasing hormone.
+Testosterone is an important pain decreasing hormone.
 In addition to pain relief, both women and men have lots of good benefits from testosterone in terms of mood and energy.
 But the one thing that’s been found in women is that testosterone improves overall sense of wellbeing.
 And goodness knows if you have chronic pain of Burning Mouth Syndrome, you need something to improve your wellbeing.

 Vitamin D is a hormone

 Vitamin D does similar things as the other steroids.
 It is really a hormone that helps healing.
 You guessed it.
 Vitamin D reduces inflammation, protects against toxins, and helps to make healing nerve factors.

 What are other important hormones that help BMS pain?